PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 ```

 ### Local Enumeration
-Now that I had a achieved slightly stabler shell, I decided to start poking around the machine for a better escalation.
+Now that I had achieved slightly stabler shell, I decided to start poking around the machine for a better escalation vector.
 I began this by using the new meterpreter shell to upload a copy of `winPEAS` to see if anything major stood out to me on the host.

 I've truncated some of the `winPEAS` output for brevity.